History of Kyustendil: Modern

 By the 20th century the town extended south of the Banska River.
 He had four gates called kapı – Palanechka /to Kriva Palanka/ to the west; Niška to the north /to Niš/; Stambolska to the east /to Istanbul/ and Granitska to the south /to the Granitsa, Kyustendil Province/.

 The city is the military capital of Bulgaria during the two world wars.
 In 1916, Kyustendil was visited by Field Marshal August von Mackensen and Gustav Stresemann.

 In May 1918, the Austro-Hungarian Emperor Charles I of Austria was here, and on 9 September 1918, the Bavarian King Ludwig III of Bavaria.

-Adolf Hitler was also in Kyustendil during the First World War.
-He was treated between October 1916 and March 1917 at a military hospital in the city during his service on the Macedonian front, to which the 11th Army, composed mainly of Bavarians, was deployed.
+Adolf Hitler was never in Kyustendil during the First World War as has been previously alleged.
+Hitler was a member of the Bavarian 16th Infantry Reserve Regiment was stationed Western Front in Belgium and France.
+The unit was never stationed on the Macedonian Front.
+While in Belgium and France Hitler served as a regimental HQ dispatch runner.He was treated for his mustard gas blindness suffered October 13-14, 1918 at the military Pasewalk Military Hospital in Pomerania.
+According to Armbruster and Theiss-Abenroth, 2016 these are proven facts.

 Since 1966, every year on 21 March, the city celebrates its holiday called "Kyustendil Spring".
 On 11 June 1966, Yuri Gagarin visited the city, symbolically planting a tree.

 In 1977 the city centre was declared an Architectural and archeological reserve "Pautalia – Velbazhd".

 In 1988 the first Bulgarian regional encyclopedia dedicated to Kyustendil and its region was published.